Best Grass For Goats (Beginner guide)

 5 Red napier

-Red Napier grass is a tall grass species.
-It can reach heights of up to 3-4 meters (10-13 feet) under favorable growing conditions.
+It can reach a height of up to 3-4 meters (10-13 feet) under favorable growing conditions.

 Nutrition